Before buying or selling the most important Spanish shares, find out more about these companies and the factors to analyse.

 Of course, all the Spanish stocks that you will be able to trade with the CFDs of your trading platform are part of this Madrid stock exchange.

 Spain has been one of the countries most affected by the economic crisis and, as a result, Madrid Stock Exchange shares have declined sharply in recent months.
-But since 2015, the situation seems to be improving, allowing very interesting profits for traders who know what to bet on.
+However, since 2015, investors are once again interested in certain company values.

 Indeed, as the Spanish government has implemented a rigorous policy, the country's economy is gradually recovering and Spanish companies are now attracting many investors.
 If you are planning to trade over the medium to long term, you will have a choice between various Spanish stocks in the banking, insurance, energy, communications and agri-food sectors, which we will present to you below.